kylpo/notes/Staying-Informed.md

-_WIP_

-The right tool for the right job.
-I use apps and services with a specific purpose: Twitter and Github for following developers and their discussions, Newsletters, Blogs, and Podcasts.

 # How I Stay Informed
+With software development constantly in flux, it has taken quite an effort to dial in my system for staying informed.
+"The right tool for the right job" is the name of the game.

 ## Twitter
 I use Twitter for one thing: following developers.
 I appreciate tuning in to their public discussions and seeing links/retweets of useful resources.

-- All of these social media platforms are just about simplifying communication.
-Simplify in sending, and sharing/spreading.

 #### Using the timeline
+Because I treat the timeline like more of a reading list, I use [Tweetmarker](http://tweetmarker.net/) to save the progress of where I am.
+Sure is nice to not feel FOMO while I'm working.
+Why doesn't Twitter just build this into their platform?!
+Tweetmarker also works with [Tweetbot for Mac](https://tapbots.com/tweetbot/mac/) and [Flamingo for Android](https://play.google.com/store/apps/details?id=com.samruston.twitter&hl=en), keeping my progress synced across devices.

-So, I treat the timeline like more of a reading list.
-I use tools that save the progress of where I am on the timeline.
-When I have time to go through it, I usually skim, adding a Star if it seems worth going back to.
-At the end of the day, I go through
+When I have a few free minutes (waiting for a build, taking a break, etc), I'll skim through the timeline, favoriting (read "bookmarking") if it seems worth going back to.
+And at the end of the day, following the "Inbox Zero" approach, I try to read through all of these favorites, unchecking them as I go.

-I use Tweetbot to keep track of the placement in my timeline.
-That way I can read through the list a couple times/day instead of continuously.

-- Stars act as bookmarks
-  - Sticking with the "Inbox Zero" mantra, I try to go through and unstar all every night

 #### Focus
-Only follow developers (or whatever you most care about staying informed of)
-- Filter out tweets not related to your focus with Tweetbot's `Mute Filters`
-- Some mutes I currently use: 'Trump', 'Hilary', 'Clinton', 'election', etc
+Developers are people, with non-developery things they'd like to talk about.
+I have nothing against them, but their non-developer thoughts do not fit in with my Twitter utility.
+This is why I use Tweetbot's `Mute Filters` feature to hide tweets about things like 'Trump', 'Hilary', 'Clinton', 'election', 'religion', etc.

-- If some is too chatty or off-focus, I unsubscribe and rely on others to retweet the highlights
+Sometimes, despite a person having great thoughts and tweets, they're just too chatty for me to handle in my system.
+So, I just unsubscribe and rely on others to retweet the highlights.

 ## Github
-- Use the hell out of `subscribe`
-  - Dig through issues, PRs, etc and subscribe to the ones you want to know when they land
-  - Subscribe to github issues and PRs.
-Every week or so I'll browse some repos of what I use today for new exciting features.
+I use the hell out of Github's `subscribe` feature for Issues and Pull Requests, which sends me an email when someone responds in a thread.
+It helps me get a gauge for when a feature will land, and how it is being considered.

+When I have a pain point with a project, I'll search the repo for an active Issue/PR and `subscribe`.
+I'll also just periodically check repos of projects I rely on to see if there are new, good threads to subscribe to.

+Sometimes, I'll temporarily `watch` repos, which auto-subscribes me to all Issues/PRs.

 ## Digests
-I lean on others to cull through the many resources in the world.
+There's just SO much information out there every week/day/hour.
+So, I lean on others to cull through it, and provide me digests of what they think is most interesting.
+Some digests are sent daily, but I prefer the weekly ones.

-I completely rely on daily and weekly digests to keep me informed without being overwhelmed.

-I use Inbox's Bundle feature to collect all of these and configure them to only be shown once a day.
+Also, I use [Inbox](https://inbox.google.com/)'s `Bundle` feature to collect all of these digests, and hide them until a designated time the next day.
 Sure wish the time of day was configurable, but 7am will do...

 #### Design
 - [FrontEnd Focus](http://frontendfocus.co/)